 Fully synthetic oil

-Fully synthetic oils are 100% synthetic and aren’t mixed with mineral oil.
+Fully synthetic oils are 100% man-made and aren’t mixed with mineral oil.

 They deliver the highest levels of performance and are an essential requirement for many modern engines.
-In fact, using a poor grade engine oil could damage your engine, so always use the best.
+In fact, using a poor grade engine oil could damage your engine, so we recommend you always use the best.

 You’ll find details of the manufacturer’s recommended grade and brand of engine oil in your car’s handbook.
 If you can’t find the details, contact Halfords or drop into a local store and we’ll be happy to help you.